 We have the best prices in the business.
 We aim to make acupuncture, & all our therapies, accessible for everyone.
 While we do not take insurance--excluding FSA & HSA--we have several tiers.
 We also have several ways to save.
 If you are needing specific work targeting an injury or a condition, this is $69.
 Treatments last an hour.
-If you are here for maintenance (between physical injuries for example) or you are here for Community Acupuncture, treatments for stress & sleep, these are just $39.
-At any of these Community Acupuncture sessions you can purchase upgrades for a percussion massage or foot reflexology, or an herbal mask, for $20.
-We also offer specific programs such as Metabolic Balance Nutrition Plans as well as Cosmetic Acupuncture for anti-aging.
+If you are here for maintenance (between physical injuries for example) or you are here for or stress & sleep, these are just $39.
+At any of these Basic sessions you can purchase upgrades for a percussion massage or foot reflexology, or an herbal mask, for $20.
+Or if you jut need more nutritional advice.
+We also offer specific programs such as Metabolic Balance Nutrition Plans & Cosmetic Acupuncture for anti-aging.

 You can save substantially buy purchasing packages.
 We also barter for services or goods that we need.
-Discounts include $5 off for seniors, students, military & for farmers.
-These cannot be used for out Community Acupuncture services nor for supplements.
+Discounts include $10 off for seniors, students, military & for farmers.
+These cannot be used for our Basic or Community Acupuncture services nor for supplements.
 Discounts cannot be combined.

 Disclaimer of Liability:

 Any details contained herein do not constitute medical advice nor substitute for assessments by professionals in person.
 Guidance and information within is expressed for educational wellness purposes.
 If this is an emergency consult a physician or dial 911.